Bricktech2000/Atto-8/spec/microcomputer.md

 ## Overview

 The Atto-8 microcomputer is a minimalist computer based on the Atto-8 microprocessor, as defined in [/spec/microprocessor.md](../spec/microprocessor.md).
-It equips the processor with memory, a clock, a display, and a controller.
+It equips the processor with memory, a clock, a display, and a pair of D-pad controllers.
 It is designed to be a simple system that takes full advantage of the Atto-8 microprocessor.
-It is intended to be used as a learning tool for students and hobbyists, and as a basis for more complex processors.
+It is intended to be used as a learning tool for students and hobbyists, and as a basis for more complex computers.

 ## Features

 - 16x16 pixel display
 - 256 bytes of RAM
-- two 4-button controllers
+- two D-pad controllers

 ## Display